 As the Consolidated Municipal Service Manager, the City of Windsor supports professional learning and development opportunities for Early Learning Professionals working with children 0-12 years of age in Windsor-Essex.
 A Professional Development (PD) Network has been established with representatives from St. Clair College, school boards, child care centres and EarlyON Child and Family Centres.

 The PD Network provides input and advice on the professional learning and development needs of the community.

-Please click the banner below to register for Early Learning Professional Training:
+Please click the banner or follow the link below to register for Early Learning Professional Training:

 For a complete list of upcoming early learning professional development opportunities and to view all training events/notifications, please visit Professional Development.

 Note: Cell phone usage during professional development events is discouraged.
 Please turn off your cell phone or place on vibrate.

 Scent Sensitive Note: Please do not wear scented products to professional development events.
 Scented products can aggravate health problems for some people.
 Thank you.

 For any comments or additional information, please contact the City of Windsor, Early Learning Professional: